pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 -	LiDARs: Used for detecting direction, obstacles and parking area
 -	IMU: Gives yaw (and other orientations) of the robot in [0,360).
 -	Motor/Servos: PWM and PI controls respectively for movement using sensor data, coordinated by the RP2040.

+## Peripherals Board for Control

+The peripherals board, includes connections to TFLuna 1D-LiDAR, BNO055 IMU, MG996R servo, 200 RPM N20 motor and motor encoders from the RP2040.
+There are several drivers, interfaces and managers created to make control of the robot more structured for both open and obstacle rounds

+### Drivers

+Revision 2 drivers are referred to here.
+Header files contain the necessary declerations of variables, controls and other headers for the implementation file.
+The have public and private sections depending on whether the data is needed in the main file along with the implementation file.
+Implementation files are where the actual logic/algorithms are carried out.
+The following are the drivers used:
+- Get config :
+- IMU :
+- Lidar :
+- Motor driver :
+- RF24 communication :
+- Single lidar open round :
+- Steering driver :
+- Target control :
+- UART logger :
+- Vehicle speed :

+### Interfaces

+- Drive algorithm :
+- Logger :
+- Motor driver :
+- Sensor :
+- Steering driver :
+- Target control :

+### Managers

+- Config :
+- Sensor data :
+- Sensor manager :
+- Status :
+- Vec3f :
+- Vehicle command :
+- Vehicle data :

+### Utilities

+- Scheduler :

+## Open Round

+Refer to `peripherals_board/src/drivers/hwrev2/hwrev2_single_lidar_open_round.cpp and .hpp` files for program.

+### Header File

+Public includes the logger (for debugging), vehicle command (for driving) and sets direct control of servo (A target yaw value is generally given).
+Private includes setup of variables for driving, turning, servo, IMU, 1D LiDARs and IMU-based straight follower.

+### Implementation File

+#### Initialisation
+- Sets up logging
+- Determines stopping distance based on initial front LiDAR reading.
+- Sets initial speed and steering

+#### Turn Detection & Execution:
+- Uses front LiDAR to detect when to start a turn (if obstacle is close).
+- Decides turn direction (left/right) based on side LiDARs (First turn only)
+- Turns are started considering factors of distance available, yaw, current section and distance travelled.
+- Adjusts steering (servo position) and target yaw for smooth turns.
+- After each turn, resets variables and prepares for the next segment.
+Target yaw and threshold distance may be altered for better accuracy
+- The idea to stick to the outer wall, so even with randomisation, the extended inner wall is not hit

+#### Straight Movement:
+- When not turning, uses gyro (yaw) to follow a straight path.
+- Applies proportional-integral correction to steering for accurate straight-line travel.

+#### Turn Direction Logic:
+- Chooses clockwise or anticlockwise based on which side has more open space (LiDAR difference).
+- Sets different thresholds for smoother turns depending on direction.

+#### Stopping
+- Counts turns; after 12 turns (3 rounds), slows down and stops at the start section.

+### Flow
+1. Start moving straight.
+2. Decide turn direction using side LiDARs.
+(For first turn only)
+3. Detect distance to wall ahead with front LiDAR.
+4. Execute turn when condition are met, adjust steering and target yaw.
+5. After turn, resume straight movement with PI control.
+6. Repeat for 3 rounds (12 turns).
+7. After final round, slow down and stop in the start section.